YOGA WARRIORS BOARD OF DIRECTORS

 Catherine Anne Atkinson

 Dr. Asif Masood, a father of three, pursued oncology in memory of his mother, who passed away from cancer when he was 15.
-For over 21 years, he has provided compassionate care to patients in Southeast Arkansas.
+For over 22 years, he has provided compassionate care to patients in Southeast Arkansas.
 He earned his MBBS from King Edward Medical College, completed his residency at St. Joseph Hospital/Northwestern University, and a fellowship in Hematology/Oncology at Michigan State University.
-Dr. Masood has served in various leadership roles at Jefferson Regional, where he is currently Chief Medical Officer and Chairman of the Cancer Committee.
+Dr. Masood has served in various leadership roles at Jefferson Regional in Pine Bluff, AR, where he is currently Chief of Staff and Medical Director at Jones-Dunklin Cancer Center.
 He also volunteers with the American Cancer Society and has held leadership positions in APPNA and KEMCAANA.
 Outside of work, he enjoys outdoor activities, golfing, and time with his youngest son.

 Toyce Newton